 The cooperation of the staffs of the Cook County Department of Corrections and the Criminal Justice Information Systems Division of the Illinois Law Enforcement Commission was indispensable to this project.
-We wish to thank Dwayne Peterson and Jim Bongovanni from the CIMIS Office; Lieutenant Curtis and Lieutenant Panush from the Records Office; Sergeant Maul and Lieutenant Butler from the Receiving Division, and all of the Cook County Department of Corrections officers who took time out to answer our Questions.
-Our thanks also extend to J. David Coldren, Edward for their patience and hard work in meeting our programming needs.
+We wish to thank Dwayne Peterson and Jim Bongovanni from the CIMIS Office; Lieutenant Curtis and Lieutenant Panush from the Records Office; Sergeant Maul and Lieutenant Butler from the Receiving Division, and all of the Cook County Department of Corrections officers who took time out to answer our questions.
+Our thanks also extend to J. David Coldren, Edward Maier and Marge Sauser from Criminal Justice Information Stems for their patience and hard work in meeting our programming needs.